josefkrajkar/Pewpewpew/README.md

 If you'll have any questions or suggestions about this script or just want to say "Hello!", please send me an email, I will really appreciate it.
 You can check the example of this script on [this link](http://pewpew.surge.sh/).

 TODO list:
- - Recalculate mouse coordinates according to the proper position of the game area
+ - Recalculate mouse coordinates according to the proper position of the game area - Done :)
  - Write comments to English
  - Create static example on Surge - Done :)